aniketgadwe/sugricalToolPoseEstimation/ReadMe.md

 ### 6DOF POSE ESTIMATION SURGICAL TOOL

-This is c++ implementation of **Real-time 6dof pose estimation of endoscopic instruments using printable markers** Currenty this implementation capture video stream form camera.
-This is can experimentation and hence not written in optimised way.
+This is c++ implementation of **Real-time 6dof pose estimation of endoscopic instruments using printable markers.**
+Currenty this implementation capture video stream form camera.
+This is experimentation code and hence not written in optimised way.
+Please refer to the paper for detailed algorithm.

 Type following command on terminal to generate .o files